trickybestia/linux-discord-rich-presence/README.md

 ## How to install

-Create `~/.config/linux-discord-rich-presencerc` from the following template:
+Create `~/.config/linux-discord-rich-presencerc` from the following template (do not forget to make it executable!):
 ```sh
 #!/bin/sh